Part II: Administration

 Worker trades committees on construction projects

-In addition to the above rules about JHSCs, there are special rules for the establishment and operation of worker trades committees on construction projects of specified size and duration.
+In addition to the above rules about JHSCs, there are special rules for the establishment and operation of worker trades committees on certain construction projects, including those of specified size and duration.

-It is the responsibility of the JHSC at the construction project, not of the employer or constructor, to establish the worker trades committee.
-The OHSA requires that the worker trades committee represent workers employed in each of the trades in the workplace and that the members of this committee are to be selected by the workers, who are employed in the trades that the members are to represent, or by the representative trade union (where applicable).
+Subject to the Minister’s order-making powers in subsections 10(1.1) and (1.2), it is generally the responsibility of the JHSC at a construction project, not of the employer or constructor, to establish a worker trades committee where required by subsection 10(1).
+The OHSA requires that the members of a worker trades committee represent workers employed in each of the trades at the workplace.
+Worker members of this committee are to be selected by the workers who are employed in the trades that the members are to represent or by the representative trade union (where applicable).

 What are the functions of the worker trades committee?

-The worker trades committee has the sole function of informing the JHSC of any health and safety concerns of workers who are employed in the trades in the workplace.
+The worker trades committee has the sole function of informing the JHSC of any health and safety concerns of workers who are employed in the trades at the workplace.

 Health and safety representatives

-Not all workplaces are required to have a joint health and safety committee.
+Not all workplaces are required to have a JHSC.
 In most small workplaces, a health and safety representative of the workers is required instead of a committee.
 This section outlines the provisions of the Act that cover health and safety representatives.

-A health and safety representative is required at a workplace or construction project where the number of workers in the workplace regularly exceeds five, and where there is no joint health and safety committee required [subsection 8(1)].
+A health and safety representative is required at a workplace or construction project where the number of workers in the workplace regularly exceeds five, and where there is no JHSC required [subsection 8(1)].
 The health and safety representative must be chosen by the workers who do not exercise managerial functions and who will be represented by the representative, or by the union if there is one [subsection 8(5)].

 MLITSD is of the view that the workers do not need to all be physically present in the workplace at the same time for the purposes of determining if the number of workers in the workplace regularly exceeds the statutory threshold.

-Health and safety representatives have many of the same powers as joint health and safety committee members, except for the power to stop work.
-If you are a health and safety representative, please read the previous section on joint health and safety committees, and also refer to the Guide for Health and Safety Committees and Representatives.
+Health and safety representatives have many of the same powers as JHSC members, except for the power to stop work.
+If you are a health and safety representative, please read the previous section on JHSC, and also refer to the Guide for Health and Safety Committees and Representatives.

 The function and powers of the health and safety representative